spacebetween/hrgo-labs/content/posts/look-for-value-where-clients-and-candidates-collide.md

 # Conclusion

-Where demands from all stakeholders is for a better, modern, digital experience, we must look for opportunities to deliver the maximum amount of value as rapdily as possible.
+Where demands from all stakeholders is for a better, modern, digital experience, we must look for opportunities to deliver the maximum amount of value as rapidly as possible.
 Areas where features deliver value to multiple stakeholders are where our efforts will be focussed in the short term, as it helps us achieve this.

-Do you have any ideas where we could deliver value to mutliple stakeholders with single features?
+Do you have any ideas where we could deliver value to multiple stakeholders with single features?

 What parts of the recruitment process suck for both Clients and Candidates today?